TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Start Sensor/Start_Sensor_Detail_Design.md

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/CazBilbrey-StartSensor-SignOff/Documentation/Signoffs/Start%20Sensor/Board%20Diagram%202.png)
 Figure 8.
 Exact Height of Start Sensor

-Constraint 4 Solution: The RGB sensor must be positioned in close proximity to the Green Light LED, with an optimal placement range of 0.5 inches.
-This confines the allowable distance to a 1-inch zone, ensuring the sensor captures the widest range of green light for accurate detection.
+Constraint 4 Solution:
+The placement of the RGB Sensor must be meticulously calibrated within a range of 0.5 inches of the Green Light LED location.
+It is imperative to position the RGB sensor in extremely close proximity to the Green Light LED, with an optimal range of 0.5 inches.
+This stringent requirement effectively confines the allowable distance to a tightly regulated 1-inch zone.
+This precision ensures that the sensor is strategically positioned to capture the maximum amount of green light, facilitating highly accurate detection of the Green Light LED.

+The reason for this specific range is to guarantee that the sensor can consistently and reliably detect the Green Light LED.
+By positioning it within this 0.5-inch zone, we maximize the amount of green light entering the sensor, thereby enhancing its sensitivity and reliability in recognizing the LED's presence.
+This meticulous placement is crucial for the overall success and functionality of the robot in the intended tasks.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/CazBilbrey-StartSensor-SignOff/Documentation/Signoffs/Start%20Sensor/3D%20Model%20Top%202.png)
 Figure 9.
 Exact location lengthwise of Start Sensor and green LED

-Constraint 5 Solution: The RGB Sensor shall be located within a width range of the Green Light LED location.
-This width range would be around 3 inches from the wall to the middle of the sensor.
-In figure 7, you can see that the distance from the middle of the sensor to the end of the robot is 1.3 inches or 3.3 cm.
-This range is to keep it as close as possible to the Green LED so that the sensor may read the light and output like anticipated.
+Constraint 5 Solution: The RGB Sensor is to be precisely positioned within a width range, spanning a distance of 3 inches from the wall to the midpoint of the Green Light LED location.
+This targeted width range entails that the sensor must be situated within 3 inches from the wall and towards the midpoint of the sensor's own location.

+In Figure 7, the illustration provides a clear perspective of this setup, demonstrating that the distance from the sensor's midpoint to the end of the robot measures approximately 1.3 inches or 3.3 cm.
+This specific placement range is meticulously chosen to ensure the sensor's proximity to the Green LED, optimizing its ability to detect the light and provide the expected output.

+The rationale behind this range is to maintain the sensor's close proximity to the Green LED, thus enhancing its ability to read and respond to the light source accurately.
+This strategic positioning is critical for achieving the desired performance and functionality of the robot in its designated tasks.

 ## BOM